 They are threatened by human interference, entanglement in fishing gear and toxins from algal blooms.

 Learn more about them by reading on below.

-Male California sea lions are a chocolate brown in colour while females are a golden brown colour.
-After the moult females may appear to be a light grey or silver colour.
+Male California sea lions are a chocolate brown in color while females are a golden brown color.
+After the molt females may appear to be a light grey or silver color.
 Most sea lions appear dark brown or black when wet.
-The chest is lighter in colour.
+The chest is lighter in color.